SIPA's commitment to the environment is continuous, effective, measurable.

 SIPA considers environmental protection and sustainable development to be fundamental and strategic factors in conducting and developing its business.

-This commitment is clearly revealed not only in designing products and solutions ready for the circular economy, but also in ongoing improvement of the Environmental Management System in compliance with the ISO 14001 (under the process of certification) standard to improve the company's environmental performance.
+This commitment is clearly revealed not only in designing products and solutions ready for the circular economy, but also in ongoing improvement of the Environmental Management System in compliance with the ISO 14001 standard to improve the company's environmental performance.

 A sustainable environmental development by achieving a balance between corporate economic growth on the one hand and environmental protection on the other, taking the needs of the environment into account in all the company's actions.